-If the injury occurred on private property, or a sidewalk in front of a private dwelling, a claim is typically filed with property owner’s insurance company.
+If the injury occurred on private property, or a sidewalk in front of a private dwelling, a claim is typically filed with the property owner’s insurance company.
 However, insurers often try to settle claims for as little as possible by finding the injury victim partially at fault.
 In addition, businesses often have contracts with snow removal companies that include provisions protecting them from liability if the hazardous condition is not removed within a reasonable amount of time.
 Ultimately, knowing your rights in these situations requires the assistance of a highly-skilled personal injury attorney.

-If you were injured in a slip, trip and fall that was caused by snow, ice or any other hazardous condition, you should immediately seek medical treatment.
+If you were injured in a slip, and fall that was caused by snow, ice or any other hazardous condition, you should immediately seek medical treatment.
 If possible, you should also note the conditions at the time of the accident, take pictures, and obtain contact information from witnesses.
 This evidence will help us build a successful claim and enable you to recover the compensation you deserve.

-Bad Weather Automobile Accidents
+Inclement Weather Injury from Automobile Accidents

 Although some of the leading causes of motor vehicle accidents are distracted driving, speeding, and driving under the influence, inclement weather and poor road conditions are contributing factors in many vehicle collisions.
-In fact, drivers in the New York area often face a number of weather related hazards, including:
+In fact, drivers in the New York area often face a number of weather-related hazards, including:

 - Limited visibility – Heavy rain, snow and fog can greatly reduce visibility, making it difficult for drivers to see other vehicles or impediments that suddenly appear before a driver can react and avoid a collision.